haukened/rr-dns/README.md

 ## 📦 MVP Features

-The first version of `udnsd` will support:
+The first version of `rrdnsd` will support:

 - [x] Responding to A/AAAA queries over UDP
 - [x] Serving static zones from in-memory definitions